-By keeping a header well defined and neat, your visitors will feel like you don’t try to burden them with your offers.
+Keeping a header well-defined and neat makes your visitors feel like you don’t try to burden them with your offers.
 A creative website header can have a very simple look.

 Hidden navigation (hamburger menu)

 From the point of site usability, this is a good option.
 Such a menu came from mobile design and is already familiar to users.
 The hamburger is suitable for promotional sites, where the main emphasis is on the high-quality presentation of the product using photos or videos.
-For online stores, this option might be less suitable, since it’s important for the customer to have a basket, selected products, and a search field in quick access.
+This option might be less suitable for online stores since the customer needs to have a basket, selected products, and a search field in quick access.

 Mobile header design

 The header should be correctly displayed not only on the desktop version of the website but also on the mobile one.
-So it has to be responsive and able to adjust well to any mobile device.
+So it has to be responsive and adjust well to a smaller resolution.

-The daily use of mobile devices led to website designs that look like mobile-oriented even in their desktop incarnations.
-For example, the implementation of large hero images and hamburger menus has its origins in mobile design.
+Mobile traffic has significantly increased and reached 58% in 2022.
+This fact has given rise to website designs that look mobile-oriented even in their desktop incarnations.
+For example, the implementation of large hero images and hamburger menus originates in mobile design.